munzir/18c-ParameterConvergence/README.md

 Same as train\_beta

 ## test\_beta.cpp
-Tests a beta value with the ideal beta value comparing the xcom values outputting:
+Tests beta values with the ideal beta value comparing the xcom values outputting:
-- xcom due to ideal beta
+- xcom for the ideal beta
-- xcom due to converge beta
+- xcom for each converged beta
-- xcom difference

 ### Dependencies
 Same as train\_beta